-For teens interested in making films and having a voice
+A Saturday class for teens interested in making films and having a voice.

 No video experience necessary just a passion to learn film and a commitment to attend every class.